 Here are a just a few examples to underline just how mad and bad some of these men were.

-None more so than Armand Vaquerin a Beziers and France prop.
+None more so than Armand Vaquerin the Beziers and France prop.

 He received a 20 year prison sentence, reduced on appeal to 14 years and was released on parole in 2011.

-Michel Palmie won 23 caps in the 1970s, his career ended when he was banned for life for punching Armand Clerc, of racing, which left him partially blind in one eye.
+Michel Palmie won 23 caps in the 1970s, his career ended when he was banned for life for punching Armand Clerc, of racing, which left him partially blind in one eye, he went on to become an official in the French Rugby Federation.

 Olivier Merle won 45 caps for France between 1993 and 1997, he was known as “Le Massif Central”